DaveCrown/vmware-kb79248/README.md

 > ### ***<span style="color:red">Warning!</span>***
 >- Mucking with sts signing certs can break your environment.
 Have backups and snapshots before begin
->- You're running code downloaded from the Internet, read the code to get the warm and fuzzies
+>- You're running code downloaded from the Internet, read the code first to get the warm and fuzzies.
->- Until vmware support fixes the `fixsts.sh` script, A patched script is included that looks in the VCENTER_PASSWORD environment variable on your workstation or your Ansible Tower server.
+>- Until vmware support fixes the `fixsts.sh` script, a patched script is included that looks in the VCENTER_PASSWORD environment variable on your workstation or your Ansible Tower server.
+I dont claim this as my own, its from VMware.
 >- Tower or locally, the `administrator@vsphere.local` is passed around and unset in an environment variable.
 There is a possibility of it getting leaked.
 This is know behavior for ansible anyway.
 >- Beyond this point, there be dragons.
 Proceed at your own risk.